open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 # How to Handle Open Issues and Pull Requests

-One of the core responsibilities of an open source maintainer is going through the open issues and pull requests.
-In this section, we will talk about how to best handle open issues, pull requests, and security vulnerabilities.
+One of the core responsibilities of an open source maintainer is triaging open issues and reviewing pull requests.
+In this chapter, we will talk about how to handle best open issues, pull requests, and security vulnerabilities.

 ## Issues Triage and Management

 Issue triage involves reviewing an existing list of open issues and prioritizing them in order of importance.
-This next section will break down the most common types of issues and how to best triage and respond to contributors.
+The following sections will break down the most common types of issues and how to best triage and respond to contributors.

 ### Bug Labeled Issues